 Replace the file name of the exe file with that of your exe file name.

 Step 10) After the installation is complete, you should see the new program in the right-click context menu on a PDF file.
 You will also see it in the Apps.

-Step 11) When you launch the Adobe PDF Reader the first time, you should see 3 options.
-Select “Always protected mode disabled” option.
+Step 11) When you launch the Adobe PDF Reader the first time, you should see three options.
+Select the “Always protected mode disabled” option.

 That’s it!
 Enjoy the latest Adobe Reader in Linux!